morrownr/USB-WiFi/README.md

 Recent changes below:

-- 2021-01-24 - removed warnings about rtl8814au after considerable work on AP mode.
-- 2021-01-24 - moved the rtl8812bu up to first place after work to correct problems in AP mode.
+- 2012-03-23 - changes to the above paragraphs and various changes below.

 -----

-##### 1. chipsets rtl8812bu [2] and rtl8822bu - AC1200 - USB 3
+##### chipsets rtl8812bu [2] and rtl8822bu - AC1200 - USB 3
 [Linux Driver for USB WiFi Adapters that use the RTL8812BU and RTL8822BU Chipsets](https://github.com/morrownr/88x2bu)

 The rtl8812bu chipset may see future in-kernel driver support based on the work being done on the rtw88 in-kernel driver.
-This chipset tends to run cool, which is good, and Realtek currently provides updated out-of-kernel driver source code on a regular basis.
+This chipset tends to run cool, which is good, and Realtek currently provides updated out-of-kernel driver source code on a semi-regular basis.
 Adapters based on this chipset are readily available at low prices but beware of poor quality adapters made by some adapter makers.
 Read the reviews before buying.
 The driver in the above link works very well with this chipset.

 The Good:

 - fast in client mode (for an AC1200 chipset)
 - runs cool
-- good out-of-kernel driver support
 - possible in-kernel driver support at some point
 - readily available at low prices
 - power saving works well